What Are We Measuring in NLG? A Meta-Analysis of Evaluation Trends 2020-2025: Paper Annotation

 \subsection{LLM Annotation}

-We extract the full text of each paper from PDF format, using GROBID\footnote{\url{https://github.com/kermitt2/grobid}}.
-We then feed the full text (excluding title and abstract, as the full text should contain all information we need) into a model with our designed prompt (Appendix~\ref{appendix:prompt1}).

-For each paper, we prompted an LLM acting as an ``expert NLP researcher with deep experience in Natural Language Generation (NLG)'' to read the full text and return a structured JSON object answering four binary questions about NLG-related information:

-\begin{enumerate}[nosep,labelsep=0.4em,align=parleft,topsep=0pt,partopsep=0pt] \item Does the paper address NLG tasks? \item Does the paper use automatic metrics to evaluate the generated outputs? \item Does the paper use large language models (LLMs) as judges (i.e., after generation, LLMs are used to assess the outputs)? \item Does the paper conduct human evaluations of the generated outputs? \end{enumerate}
+We extract the full text of each paper from PDF format using GROBID\footnote{\url{https://github.com/kermitt2/grobid}}.
+We then feed the text (excluding title and abstract, as the full text should contain all information we need) into a model with our designed prompt.
+For each paper, we prompted an LLM acting as an ``expert NLP researcher with deep experience in Natural Language Generation'' to read the text and return a structured JSON object answering four binary questions about NLG-related information: (Q1) Does the paper address NLG tasks?
+(Q2) Does the paper use automatic metrics to evaluate the generated outputs?
+(Q3) Does the paper use large language models (LLMs) as judges (i.e., after generation, LLMs are used to assess the outputs)?
+(Q4) Does the paper conduct human evaluations of the generated~outputs?

-Each question $i$ is represented as a JSON object \texttt{answer\_i} with a required binary field \texttt{``answer''} (\texttt{``Yes''} or \texttt{``No''}).
-If \texttt{``answer''} is \texttt{``Yes''}, we ask the LLM to extract further metadata, e.g., a verbatim excerpt as evidence, lists of datasets, languages, models, and criteria.
-(The full metadata list is provided in Appendix Table~\ref{tab:llm-schema}.)
-If the \texttt{``answer''} is \texttt{``No''}, all other fields in that section are set to empty strings or empty lists.
+If the \texttt{``answer''} to a question is \texttt{``Yes''}, we ask the LLM to extract further metadata, e.g., a verbatim excerpt as evidence, lists of datasets, languages, models, and criteria.
+If the \texttt{``answer''} is \texttt{``No''}, all other fields in that section are set to empty.
+The prompt and full metadata list are provided in Appendix~\ref{appendix:prompt1} and Table~\ref{tab:llm-schema}.

-We categorize and define the evaluation methods by (1) automatic metrics: metrics used to measure generated text quality by providing a score; (2) LaaJ: evaluating generated text with LLM prompting, producing textual evaluation and a rating score; and (3) Human evaluation: evaluation produced by humans (either by experts or crowd-workers).
+We categorize and define the evaluation methods by (1) automatic metrics: metrics used to measure generated text quality by providing a score; (2) LaaJ: evaluating generated text with LLM prompting, producing textual evaluation and a rating score; and (3) Human evaluation: evaluation produced by humans following a given guideline.